tekknolagi/tekknolagi.github.com/_posts/2022-11-10-cinder-jit-symbolizer.md

 }
 ```

-In this blob of initializer code, we:
+In this blob of constructor code, we:

 1. `open` the file to get a file descriptor
 2. `fstat` the file to get its size